Approximation of wave packets on the real line: Hermite functions

 \section{Hermite functions}

 It is natural to think of Hermite functions in the context of quantum mechanics since they are solutions of the quantum harmonic oscillator.
-Hermite functions have many desirable properties: they are uniformly bounded, and have a skew-symmetric and tridiagonal differentiation matrix, and this implies stable solutions and preserve unitarity \cite{hairer2016numerical}.
+Hermite functions have a skew-symmetric and tridiagonal differentiation matrix, which implies that their associated spectral methods are stable and preserve unitarity \cite{hairer2016numerical}.
 However, computation of coefficients in an expansion in Hermite functions is associated with a number of practical challenges.
 An obvious method of computing expansion coefficients in Hermite functions with quadrature is by explicit integration of each coefficient at the overall cost of $\mathcal{O}(N^{2})$ operations.
 Nonetheless they are still a contender when approximating wave packets and, less intuitively, it is possible to compute the expansion coefficients in $\mathcal{O}(N(\log N)^2)$ operations using the fast multipole algorithm \cite{boyd01cfs}.

 We consider normalised Hermite functions \begin{Eqnarray} \varphi_{n}(x) := \frac{1}{(2^{n}n!\pi^{1/2})^{1/2}} \HH_n(x)\ee^{-x^2/2}, \qquad n \in \mathbb{Z}_+. \end{Eqnarray} The corresponding expansion integral is \begin{Eqnarray} \nonumber a_{n}(\omega)&=&\frac{1}{(2^{n}n!\pi^{1/2})^{1/2}}\int_{-\infty}^\infty \ee^{-\alpha(x-x_0)^2} \cos(\omega x) \HH_n(x)\ee^{-x^2/2}\dd x,\qquad n\in\Z_+, \\ &=& \frac{1}{(2^{n}n!\pi^{1/2})^{1/2}} \textnormal{Re}\left[ \int_{-\infty}^\infty \ee^{-\alpha(x-x_0)^2-x^2/2 + \ii \omega x} \HH_n(x)\dd x\right]. \end{Eqnarray} where the $\HH_n$s are Hermite polynomials,